slkzgm/och-indexer/README.md

 - `totalBonuses`: Total bonus items won by this user
 - `bonusesPerZone`: Bonus items won per fishing zone
 - `totalSessionsPerZone`: Total fishing sessions per zone
+- `totalDeaths`: Total number of deaths for this user in fishing
+- `deathsPerZone`: Array [SLIME_BAY, SHROOM_GROTTO, SKEET_PIER, MAGMA_MIRE] tracking deaths by zone for this user
+- `totalRevivals`: Total number of revivals for this user in fishing
+- `totalSpentOnRevive`: Total cost spent on fishing revivals by this user

 ## Remix Entities